The convergence of power matrices: Introduction

 \section{Introduction}

-The basic results on the theory of real square matrices with nonnegative entries are based on the Perron--Frobenius (PF) theorem \cite{F,P}.
-The PF theorem has various applications that include probability theory, theory of dynamical systems, economy etc \cite{L, S}.
-One of the widely used applications of PF theorem that is related to the theory of discrete Markov chains is as follows.
-Let $B$ be a real square matrix with nonnegative entries $b_{i,j}$ satisfying $\sum_{j=1}^{d}b_{i,j}=1$ or $\sum_{i=1}^{d}b_{i,j}=1$, $i=1,2,\ldots,d$.
-If $B$ is aperiodic and irreducible (see e.g. \cite[pp. 11--13]{T} for the definitions), then the positive limit of $B^n$ (i.e. a limit matrix with nonnegative entries in which some of the entries are strictly positive), as $n$ tends to infinity, exists (see \cite[p.
-15]{T}).
-In particular, if all the entries of the matrix $B$ are strictly positive, then it is irreducible and aperiodic, and $B^n$ converges to a limit matrix, the entries of which are strictly positive.
-A matrix with nonnegative entries satisfying $\sum_{j=1}^{d}b_{i,j}=1$ or $\sum_{i=1}^{d}b_{i,j}=1$, $i=1,2,\ldots,d$, is called stochastic matrix.
+The Perron--Frobenius (PF) theorem \cite{F, P} is one of the most important results in the theory of real square matrices.
+The PF theorem has various applications that include probability theory, theory of dynamical systems, economics, matrix theory etc \cite{HJ, L, S}.
+One of the widely used applications of the PF theorem that is related to the theory of discrete Markov chains is as follows.
+Let $B$ be a real square matrix with nonnegative entries $b_{i,j}$ satisfying $\sum_{j=1}^{d}b_{i,j}=1$, $i=1,2,\ldots,d$ or $\sum_{i=1}^{d}b_{i,j}=1$, $j=1,2,\ldots,d$.
+If $B$ is aperiodic and irreducible (e.g., \cite[pp. 11--13]{T} for the definitions), then there exists a positive limit of $B^n$ as $n\to\infty$ (see \cite[Ch.
+1, Rel.
+(19)]{T}).
+The limiting distributions of irreducible Markov chains as an application of the limit of $B^n$ is given in \cite[p.
+15]{T}.

+By positive limit matrix we mean a matrix with nonnegative entries, some of which are strictly positive.
+In particular, if all entries of a matrix $B$ are strictly positive, then it is irreducible and aperiodic, and $B^n$ converges to a limit matrix, the entries of which are strictly positive.

+A matrix with nonnegative entries satisfying $\sum_{j=1}^{d}b_{i,j}=1$, $i=1,2,\ldots,d$ or $\sum_{i=1}^{d}b_{i,j}=1$, $j=1,2,\ldots,d$, is called stochastic matrix.
 Stochastic matrices were originally used by Russian mathematician Andrey Markov \cite{M} to describe transition probabilities in certain probability problems with outcomes depending on the experiment conditions and then widely developed covering many areas of application of Markov chains.

-Whereas the theory of stochastic matrices, the entries of which are real is well-developed and well-known, it is not much known about its analogue, in which the entries are complex.
-The problems associated with a sequence of power matrices with complex entries can arise in the theory of differential equations that describe various applied problems.
-The material of this paper can be a subject for further more deepen study of matrices with complex entries as well.
-For some elementary facts about matrices with complex entries see \cite[Ch.
-7]{AH}.
+Whereas the theory of stochastic matrices with real entries is well-developed and well-known, not much is known about matrices with complex entries.
+The PF theory for matrices with complex entries has been developed very recently \cite{Rugh, Rump, NV} and concerned their spectral properties, but not the limits of their powers.
+Theorems of PF type for real matrices without sign restrictions were obtained in \cite{Rump1}.
+A sequence of power matrices with complex entries can arise in the theory of differential equations that describe various applied problems.
+As well, the results of the present study can be a subject of further analysis of matrices with complex entries.